 Of course, there’s the environmental benefit as well.
 Not to mention the reduced carbon emissions from fewer autos clogging up the morning commute.
 Every year, U.S. remote workers prevent 3.6 million tons of greenhouse gas emissions from entering the atmosphere by not commuting.
 (Global Workplace Analytics)

-Now that we’ve identified the benefits and challenges you will face when developing a remote organization, in part one of this eight-part series, we will begin to shatter the top myths of managing a remote team and what you can do to thrive!
+Now that we’ve identified the benefits and challenges you will face when developing a remote organization, in part two of this four-part series, we will begin to shatter the first four myths of managing, building and coaching a remote team, and what you can do to thrive!

 MYTH #1 – Employee Productivity Will Drop